jotac431/Mancala-web/README.md

 # Mancala
-Mancala Game using Web Technologies
+Mancala Game using Web Languages and Technologies